Palestinians in Lebanon

 Shatila camp mental health

 A sample of 254 primary health care clinic patients in Shatila was screened for mental illness between 2012 and 2013.
 Mental illness prevalence was 51.6% in total: 34.8% serious mental illness [SMI] alone, 5.1% PTSD alone, 11.4% comorbid SMI/PTSD(36).
+For a quick comparison, consider that WHO has estimated global mental health prevalence stating that “in 2019, 1 in every 8 people [12,5%] […] were living with a mental disorder”(41).

 “You’re asking about safety, but where is it?
 What is safety?
 How do you want me to be safe and sound while I’m unable to undergo medical treatment or even see a doctor?”(37)